Elianella/HW13-Project1/README.md

  <img src="https://github.com/Elianella/HW13-Project1/blob/main/Images/Diagram.png">

-These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested and used to generate a live _ELK_ deployment on _Azure_.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as _Filebeat_.

 - <a href="https://github.com/Elianella/HW13-Project1/blob/main/ansible/install-elk.yml">Elk Install</a>
 - <a href="https://github.com/Elianella/HW13-Project1/blob/main/ansible/pentest.yml">DVWA</a>
 - <a href="https://github.com/Elianella/HW13-Project1/blob/main/ansible/filebeat/roles/filebeat-playbook.yml">FileBeat</a>
 - <a href="https://github.com/Elianella/HW13-Project1/blob/main/ansible/metricbeat/roles/metricbeat-playbook.yml">MetricBeat</a>

-This document contains the following details:
+**This document contains the following details:**
 - Description of the Topologu
 - Access Policies
 - ELK Configuration